alexcrea/CustomAnvil/COMPATIBILITY.md

   Also use ExcellentEnchant max enchant limit

 - [EcoEnchant](https://www.spigotmc.org/resources/ecoenchants-%E2%AD%95-250-enchantments-%E2%9C%85-create-custom-enchants-%E2%9C%A8-essentials-cmi-support.79573/) by Auxilor:
-  Need to use /anvilconfigreload or a server restart to add newly added enchantment.
+  Need to use /ca reload or a server restart to add newly added enchantment.
   Use EcoEnchant restriction system but new restriction can be added in custom anvil

 - [Enchantment²](https://www.spigotmc.org/resources/enchants-squared-the-enchantsplus-rewrite-custom-enchantments-that-act-like-vanilla-ones.86747/) by Athlaeos: